swathijayaseelan/ECToolKit-Documentation/CourseDemandReport.md

 #### Course Demand Report:
 -	To get the demand of the course/course section.
 This report is executed by Admin.
 The report gets the data after the Preregistration entry period.
+-	Before the completion of Pre-Registration period this data would not give up any results.

 #### Report Details